darktable-org/dtdocs/content/module-reference/processing-modules/vignetting.md

 : Manually adjust the width/height ratio of the vignetting area.

 dithering
 : Activate random noise dithering to alleviate banding artifacts caused by vignette gradients.
 Select “8-bit output” to prevent banding on monitor display and for JPEGs.
 When set to “16-bit output”, only a little dithering will be applied, just strong enough to compensate for banding on the fine grained 16-bit level.
-It is now recommended to use the [_dithering_](./dithering.md) module to alleviate banding artifacts.
+It is now recommended that you instead use the [_dithering_](./dithering.md) module to alleviate banding artifacts.